-NOTE If the sediment and water volume in a tube is less than 0.0125 mL (0.025 parts), the total volume of sediment and water for the tube should be recorded as 0.000 mL (0.000 parts).

 Without agitation, loosen the stopper on each tube to prevent pressure buildup during heating, and immerse each tube to the 100 mL (200-part) mark in the sample heater or water bath.

 Heat the contents of the tubes to a test temperature of 60 °C ± 3 °C (140 °F ± 5 °F).
 Use a sample thermometer to verify the temperature of the contents of each tube.